mongodb-labs/django-mongodb/README.md

 ### Start project

-From your shell, run the following command to create a new Django project called `example` based on a custom template.
+From your shell, run the following command to create a new Django project called `example` using our custom template.
 Make sure the zipfile referenced at the end of the template link corresponds to your version of Django.
-This snippet useso get the latest compatible release for Django 5.0.x:
+The snippet below specifies `5.0.x.zip` at the end of the template url to get the template for any Django version matching 5.0:

 ```bash
 $ django-admin startproject example --template https://github.com/mongodb-labs/django-mongodb-project/archive/refs/heads/5.0.x.zip